e271828e/Flight.jl/docs/notes/design/framework_spec.md

 never an assumed-equal reconstruction (computed `exports` bodies are ordinary user code re-evaluated on every build, so equality between two builds of the same world is an assumption the factorization removes).
 Deployment binding still happens only at `Simulation` construction, whichever entry point runs.
+**The `Build` is immutable and may back any number of `Simulation`s, concurrently** — true by construction once buffers are single-owner ([§12.4](#124-activations-executable-sets-laziness-caching)): each
+`Simulation` materializes its own from the shared layouts, so nothing writable is shared.
+The one mutable thing on the artifact is the lazily populated activation cache, whose insertion [§12.4](#124-activations-executable-sets-laziness-caching) makes torn-state-free.
-The `Build` is the inspectable contract of the instantiation [§11.8](#118-computed-exports-and-generic-boundaries) gestures at — wire list, face table, schedule, root slots as plain printable data.
+The `Build` is the
+inspectable contract of the instantiation [§11.8](#118-computed-exports-and-generic-boundaries) gestures at — wire list, face table, schedule, root slots as plain printable data.
 CI checks a model by calling `build`; the acceptance tests target `build` errors directly;